 {Figures~\ref{fig4}(a)--(c) show} the three-body spectral functions $A_3(P=0,\Omega)=-{\rm Im}T_3^{\rm MB}(P=0,i\Omega_n\rightarrow\Omega_+)$ at different temperatures.
-Even {in the case of} positive chemical potential $\mu/E_{\rm B}=1$ {depicted in Fig.~\ref{fig4}(a),} {a} bound state peak {occurs just below $\Omega+3\mu=0$} at $T/E_{\rm B}=0.1$.
+Even {in the case of} positive chemical potential $\mu/E_{\rm B}=1$ {depicted in Fig.~\ref{fig4}(a),} {a} bound-state peak {occurs just below $\Omega+3\mu=0$} at $T/E_{\rm B}=0.1$.
 With increasing temperature, the bound state pole {approaches zero energy} and {eventually} merges with the continuum at $T=T^*$, {which amounts to $\sim0.5E_{\rm B}$} at $\mu/E_{\rm B}=1$.
-At vanishing chemical potential $\mu/E_{\rm B}=0$, {as shown} in Fig.~\ref{fig4}(b), the bound state {peak at $T/E_{\rm B}=0.1$} is {located at a lower energy and also enhanced as} compared to the case {of} positive $\mu$ {depicted} in Fig.~\ref{fig4}(a). {At higher temperature, however,} the pole {at $\mu/E_{\rm B}=0$ is vulnerable to thermal agitation} and {hence} $T^*$ has a minimum around $\mu=0$.
+At $\mu/E_{\rm B}=0$, {as shown} in Fig.~\ref{fig4}(b), the bound-state {peak at $T/E_{\rm B}=0.1$} is {located at a lower energy and also enhanced as} compared to the case {of} positive $\mu$ {depicted} in Fig.~\ref{fig4}(a). {At higher temperature, however,} the pole {at $\mu/E_{\rm B}=0$ is vulnerable to thermal agitation} and {hence} $T^*$ has a minimum around $\mu=0$.
 At {sufficiently} low density, {$\mu/E_{\rm B}$ becomes negative.
-For example, in the case of $\mu/E_{\rm B}=-1$ depicted in Fig.~\ref{fig4}(c),} the bound state pole {reduces} to $-E_{\rm B}$ at {sufficiently} low temperature, {a behavior consistent with} Fig.~\ref{fig3}(a).
+For example, in the case of $\mu/E_{\rm B}=-1$ depicted in Fig.~\ref{fig4}(c),} the bound-state pole {reduces} to $-E_{\rm B}$ at {sufficiently} low temperature, {a behavior consistent with} Fig.~\ref{fig3}(a).
 This is a clear evidence of {the presence of} tightly bound trimers.
-When the temperature increases, the bound state pole {approaches zero energy} again and finally disappears even {in such a low density regime.} Since the system does not form the Fermi surface at negative chemical potentials, {such a} reduction of the trimer binding energy {has to be} associated with thermal agitation.
+When the temperature increases, the bound-state pole {approaches zero energy} again and finally disappears even {in such a low-density regime.} Since the system does not form the Fermi surface at negative $\mu$, {such a} reduction of the trimer binding energy {has to be} associated with thermal agitation~\cite{Tajima1}.